Shopping for a new Kia Forte? MSRP: $15,900 - $19,400

 Front Wheel Drive

-The Kia Forte doesn't have the perennial best-seller badge of a Civic or a Focus, but with a new model year comes a new mission--to find its light, which it does with great styling and better road manners.
+The Kia Forte doesn't have the perennial best-seller badge of a Civic or a Focus, but with the new model year comes a new mission--to chase after those class leaders, which it does with great styling and better road manners.

-The Forte's grown in most ways except height, and that plays out handsomely in its shape.
-The outlines have more in common that ever now with the Hyundai Elantra, but the partnership's a loose one--think Kia Optima and Hyundai Sonata, and you'll gauge the distance between the Forte's confident stance, distinct cockpit framing, and smart detailing, and the Elantra's more adventurous passages.
-The Forte's reworked cabin works better than ever, too--it's bracing simplicity if you've compared it back to back with some of the button-happy, screen-driven competition, and the finishes applied are universally better than before.
+The Forte's grown in most ways except height, and that plays out handsomely in its four-door shape.
+(A new two-door Kia Forte Koup and sleek five-door Forte hatchback join the lineup later this year.)
+It has more in common than ever with the Hyundai Elantra, but kinship in styling is looser.
+Picture the relationship between the Optima and Sonata family sedans, and you'll have a better gauge for the distance between the Forte and its confident stance, smart detailing, and distinctive cockpit, compared to the Elantra's adventurous curves.
+The reworked cockpit in the Forte works better than ever, too--it's simple and straightforward, especially when it's compared to some of the screen-driven competition, and the finishes applied are universally better than before.

 A pair of drivetrains gives Forte shoppers a choice between a 1.8-liter, 148-horsepower four and a 2.0-liter, 173-hp four.
 We've just driven the stronger Forte EX, which comes only with a six-speed automatic, and not the five-speed manual alternative offered on the lower-output LX.
 If nothing else, the Forte's drivetrain reminds us of the better 1990s-era compacts, with a high-winding, mostly vibration-free four delivering moderate acceleration to the front wheels with an easy-shifting transmission interpreting the results.
 Not quick, the Forte's doesn't lag too far behind the faster Focuses, at least until you factor in the high-performance models.